-- 11.1.1.1 Are national or international food safety standards available 93? - 11.1.1.2 Are there national food laws, regulations or policies in place94 to facilitate food safety control? - 11.1.1.3 Are national food laws, regulations or policies up to date and implemented? - 11.1.1.4 Has a coordination mechanism been established between the food safety authorities, e.g. the INFOSAN Emergency Contact Point (if member) and the IHR NFP? - 11.1.1.5 Are there functional mechanisms95 in place for multisectoral collaborations for food safety events? - 11.1.1.6 Is your country an active 96 member of the INFOSAN 97 network? - 11.1.1.7 Is a list of priority food safety risks available? - 11.1.1.8 Are guidelines or manuals on the surveillance, assessment and management of priority food safety events available? - 11.1.1.9 Have the guidelines or manuals on the surveillance, assessment and management of priority food safety events been implemented? - 11.1.1.10 Is epidemiological data related to food contamination systematically collected and analysed? - 11.1.1.11 Are there risk-based food inspection services in place? - 11.1.1.12 Does the country have access to laboratory capacity (through established procedures) to confirm priority food safety events of national or international concern including molecular techniques? - 11.1.1.13 Is there timely 98 and systematic information exchange between food safety authorities, surveillance units and other relevant sectors regarding food safety events? - 11.1.1.14 Is there a roster of food safety experts for the assessment and response to food safety events? - 11.1.1.15 Have operational plan(s) for responding99 to food safety events been tested in an actual emergency or simulation exercise and updated as needed? - 11.1.1.16 Have operational plan(s) for responding to food safety events been implemented and evaluated? - 11.1.1.17 Have mechanisms been established to trace, recall and dispose of contaminated products 100? - 11.1.1.18 Are there communication mechanisms and materials in place to deliver information, education and advice to stakeholders across the farm-to-fork continuum? - 11.1.1.19 Have food safety control management systems (including for imported food) been implemented? - 11.1.1.20 Has information from foodborne outbreaks and food contamination been used to strengthen food management systems, safety standards and regulations?
+- 11.1.1.1 Are national or international food safety standards available ? - 11.1.1.2 Are there national food laws, regulations or policies in place 98 to facilitate food safety control? - 11.1.1.3a Are national food laws, regulations or policies up to date $\frac{99}{2}$ ? - 11.1.1.3b Are national food laws, regulations or policies implemented? - 11.1.1.4 Has a coordination mechanism been established between the food safety authorities, e.g. the INFOSAN Emergency Contact Point (if member) and the IHR NFP? - 11.1.1.5 Are there functional mechanisms in place for multisectoral collaborations for food safety events? - 11.1.1.6 Is your country an active member of the INFOSAN network? - 11.1.1.7 Is a list of priority food safety risks available? - 11.1.1.8 Are guidelines or manuals on the surveillance, assessment and management of priority food safety events available? - 11.1.1.9 Have the guidelines or manuals on the surveillance, assessment and management of priority food safety events been implemented? - 11.1.1.10 Have surveillance, assessment and management of priority food safety events been evaluated and relevant procedures updated as needed? - 11.1.1.11 Is epidemiological data related to food contamination systematically collected and analysed? - 11.1.1.12 Are there risk-based food inspection services in place? - 11.1.1.13 Does the country have access to laboratory capacity (through established procedures) to confirm priority food safety events of national or international concern including molecular techniques? - 11.1.1.14 Is there timely 103 and systematic information exchange between food safety authorities, surveillance units and other relevant sectors regarding food safety events? - 11.1.1.15 Is there a roster of food safety experts for the assessment and response to food safety events? - 11.1.1.16 Have operational plan(s) for responding to food safety events been implemented? - 11.1.1.17a Have operational plan(s) for responding to food safety events been tested in an actual emergency or simulation exercise? - 11.1.1.17b Have operational plan(s) for responding to food safety events been updated as needed? - 11.1.1.18 Have mechanisms been established to trace, recall and dispose of contaminated products ?

-93 These could be based on international standards (e.g. Codex Alimentarius or ISO standards)
+These could be based on international standards (e.g. Codex Alimentarius or ISO standards)

-94 A national food safety control system includes: food law and regulations, food control management, inspection services, laboratory services, food monitoring, epidemiological data, information, education, communication and training.
+A national food safety control system includes: food law and regulations, food control management, inspection services, laboratory services, food monitoring, epidemiological data, information, education, communication and training.
+99 As defined by countries

-95 A network, task force, committee or other mechanism to share information about events that may affect food safety and which is able to operate in a timely manner and effectively reduce the risk of foodborne illness.
+A network, task force, committee or other mechanism to share information about events that may affect food safety and which is able to operate in a timely manner and effectively reduce the risk of foodborne illness.

-^{96 &}quot;Active" means regularly accessing website, sharing information during a crisis situation, sharing with INFOSAN information from the country.
+101 &quot;Active" means regularly accessing website, sharing information during a crisis situation, sharing with INFOSAN information from the country.

-97 The International Food Safety Authorities Network (INFOSAN) is a global network of 177 national food safety authorities, developed and managed by WHO in collaboration with the Food and Agriculture Organization of the United Nations (FAO), which disseminates important global food safety information and improves national and international collaboration.
+The International Food Safety Authorities Network (INFOSAN) is a global network of 177 national food safety authorities, developed and managed by WHO in collaboration with the Food and Agriculture Organization of the United Nations (FAO), which disseminates important global food safety information and improves national and international collaboration.

-98 Timeliness is judged and determined by each country.
+Timeliness is judged and determined by each country.

-99 Example of essential steps in food event response system after an alert include investigation, risk assessment, risk management, risk communication, effectiveness checks and recall follow up.
+Example of essential steps in food event response system after an alert include investigation, risk assessment, risk management, risk communication, effectiveness checks and recall follow up.